 Each athlete is required to have at least 2 adult land crew members, and no more than 4, to accompany them throughout the entire land portion of the race.
 As many of the athletes come from overseas or travel long distances to do the event and are unable to bring their own crew members (which we encourage them to do) we therefore require crew members to assist those athletes that cannot bring their own crew.
 Crews are assigned to a specific athlete for the duration of the entire event.
 The athlete is responsible for all crew expenses and will pay for the use of your personal vehicle if required.
-The crew is also included in all meals associated with the event from the Pre-race Breakfast and Race Briefing to the Awards Ceremony.
+The crew is also included in all meals associated with the event from the Reception and Race Briefings to the Awards Ceremony.
 In addition, you will be supplied with a crew shirt as a souvenir of the event.

 The commitment for the Land Crew is substantial (5 – 7 days) but is well worth the effort as this will be a volunteering experience like no other.
 Crews and athletes have been known to form long and lasting friendships following the event.

 Working as a crew member is a great way for any athlete thinking about doing ULTRA520K CANADA in the future, to gain some great experience in planning for the event and to realize the work required by a crew.
 For those athletes volunteering as a crew member, who want to participate as a competitor in the future, you will receive preference in the selection process.

 With the growth in popularity of the event we are in need of volunteers in all capacities from set-up and take-down, equipment transportation, direction control & course communication, life guarding, and motorcycle escort.
 Volunteers can help from a few hours to all three days depending on your time and interest.
 Some positions require that the volunteer travel with the event in which case we include them in the meals and accommodations required as part of the event.